Governance

 RUSSELL BOSWORTH is founder and president of Bosworth Financial Services, a firm that provides financial planning and investment management services.
 He has been a member of the School since 1981.
 He is head of the Plato Studies program, and for the past seven years, as Principal of the School, he has been responsible for managing the School’s administrative functions.

-DEVANG GAMBHIRWALA has been a student of the School of Practical Philosophy since 1996, and was elected to the board in 2017.
+DEVANG GAMBHIRWALA, Treasurer, has been a student of the School of Practical Philosophy since 1996, and was elected to the board in 2017.
 Devang’s background is in investment management.
 He is currently a Principal and Portfolio Manager for QMA, a quantitative equity and multi-asset class investment manager owned by Prudential Financial, Inc. As a board member, Devang helps oversee investments for the school.

 KATHY KIGEL has been a member of the School since 1973.
 She was elected to the board in 2015.
 She was a nursery school teacher for 18 years and then served as a Director for 20 years.
 Kathy has also taught Mathematics K-7th grade part time.